allakri/ECETpREP/README.md

 ## Key Features

--   **User Authentication:** Secure registration and login for students and administrators.
+-   **User Authentication:** Secure registration and login for students and administrators, including password reset functionality and persistent sessions.
--   **Unified Profile Hub:** A central page to manage personal information, track progress, take study notes, and manage a todo list.
+-   **Unified Profile Hub:** A central page to manage personal information, track progress, take personal study notes, and manage a todo list, with data saved to local storage.
 -   **Realistic Mock Tests:** A wide range of practice exams covering all major engineering branches.
 -   **Emotion-Aware AI Feedback:** Instant, actionable insights on performance with a supportive, adaptive tone.
 -   **24/7 AI Doubt Clarification:** An intelligent chat agent for complex concepts.